atamocius/haxe-vscode-boilerplate/README.md

 ## Debugging

-This boilerplate includes launch configurations for debugging with the following debuggers:
+Launch configurations for the following debuggers are included:

 - JS (Node)
 - Flash